milosvukadinovic/posts-app/README.md

 # Posts app

-This is a pretty basic project.
+This is a pretty basic project which was done in 8 hours.
 It serves as a foundation to discuss potential problems, architecture and future implementations.

 Main technologies used are React, React router, Typescript, Sass, Jest.